SSbit01/singlecrypt-text/README.md

 }
 ```

-And now you can easily encrypt and decrypt session IDs:
+And now you can easily encrypt and decrypt messages:

 ```typescript
 // ...